 Recycling means that a waste material is returned to a factory where it is re-made into either the same product or something different.
-For example, old newspapers and magazines can be recycled to make new newsprint, and used aluminium cans can be recycled back into new drink cans, structural materials or wheel hubs for new vehicles.
+For example, old newspapers and magazines can be recycled to make new newsprint, and used aluminium cans can be recycled back into new drink cans, structural materials or wheel hubs.

 Materials that can be collected from most homes in kerbside recycling include: